 A lot of policyholders choose this option and use their cash value for financial stress or to make an investment with their business.
 It’s a great option because it’s not taxable as long as it doesn’t exceed the policy basis, though there are some things to consider beforehand.

-A lot of policyholders use their cash value because it’s tax-free, though it is only so up to an extent.
+A lot of whole life policyholders use their cash value because it’s tax-free, though it is only so up to an extent.
 Any amount that is withdrawn over the cash value is subject to taxes, something that all policyholders should consider.

 There are plenty of plusses about taking a loan from the cash value, including the fact that they are tax-free and there is no need to make payments until the policyholder chooses to.